fabric8io/fabric8/docs/cdi.md

         private MyClient cl2;

 In this approach the benefit is double as both the configuration and the service url are not needed to be specified in the factory but just to the place where the client is consumed.
 That makes the factory reusable and reduces the amount of code needed.

+Factories can also make use of the @Protocol and @PortName annotations to set default values for protocol and port name.

+    public class MyDataSourceFactory {
+        @Factory
+        @ServiceName
+        DataSource create(@ServiceName @Protocol("jdbc:mysql") @PortName("mysqld-port") String url, @Configuration MyConfig cfg) {
+            DataSource ds = null;
+            ...
+            return ds;
+        }
+    }

+If @Protocol or @PortName are present on the actual injection point to, they will take precedence over what's found here.

 #### Injection of Optional Services